Internship MA Literature Today

 Approval internship work plan

-Your supervising lecturer and internship supervisor approve your internship work plan by using the internship work plan form (pdf).
-You will fill out this form and arrange a signature from both supervisors.
+Your supervising lecturer and internship supervisor approve your internship work plan by using the approval form internship work plan (pdf).
+You will fill out this form and then arrange a signature from both supervisors.

 Arranging an internship involves signing an agreement between the Faculty of Humanities, the host organisation and you as the student.
 This agreement sets out your internship allowance and your liability insurance, giving you greater legal security.
 You cannot start the internship without this agreement.
 Preferably you use the standard HUM internship agreement (docx, English) / standaard GW stageovereenkomst (docx, Dutch).